jessielw/TMDB-Service/README.md

+# TMDB-Service

+Service that Mirrors TMDB API (most of it) to cache locally for use with your own services that need access with quick response times.
+Setup to work with Postgres.
+Automatically keeps data 1:1 based on CRON tasks.

 ### Should You Use This

 - You are running a service or application that frequently accesses TMDB data and would benefit from a local cache to improve performance and reduce external API usage.